 It is also good to be able to give families additional information according to their needs.
 Additional information you could give to families includes:

-- Paediatric Integrated Cancer Service written information, videos and podcasts, and tips from families for families, as well as links to information in languages other than English
+- Paediatric Integrated Cancer Service offers written information, videos and podcasts, and tips from families for families

 - National Cancer Institute (United States) PDQ® summaries for patients